 Mary Edwards Hunter

 *Mary Edwards Hunter was born on this date in 1885.
-She was a Black teacher; extension agent, and women and children advocate.
+She was a Black teacher, extension agent, and advocate for women and children.

 Mary Evelyn Virginia Edwards was born in Fitchburg, Alabama, the fifteenth of seventeen children of Elijah E. and Frances (Moore) Edwards.
 While still a girl, she became the bookkeeper for her father's store, sawmill, and gin.
 She also taught reading and writing and African history to adults.
-As a teenager, she married J. A. Hunter, the local black high school principal.
+She married J. A. Hunter, the local black high school principal as a teenager.
 They immediately moved to La Porte, Texas, where they purchased a ranch.
 The couple had two sons; J. A. Hunter died before they were grown.
 Mary Hunter remained in La Porte after his death and became the teacher for black children there.
 One of the sons, John Hunter, became a chemist and professor.

 To Become a Social Worker